fernando-duarte/econ1500-china-game/specs.md

 - Charts tracking overall class performance
 - Controls explicitly provided to start subsequent rounds
 - Capability to pause or restart the timer
+- **Load testing for up to 100 simultaneous connections implemented.
+See `load-testing/` for details.**

 ## Technical Setup
 - Students must connect to provided Wi-Fi.